Car Accidents in Carroll County

 If you or someone you love has been injured or killed in a car accident, call the experienced Carroll County car accident lawyers at LeViness, Tolzman & Hamilton.
 We understand the challenges faced by those who have been victimized by a negligent or reckless driver.
 Let us help you take back control.
 Call us today at 800-547-4LAW (4529) or contact us online for a free consultation.

-With offices located in Baltimore, Columbia, Glen Burnie, and Towson, we represent victims of car accidents throughout Maryland, including Anne Arundel County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Eldersburg, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.
+With offices located in Baltimore, Columbia, Glen Burnie, and Towson, we represent victims of car accidents throughout Maryland, including Anne Arundel County, Carroll County, Frederick County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Eldersburg, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Parkville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.